Good quality tools can be an investment for life!

 I think it speaks for itself when I say that the life of your tools will extend significantly by not leaving them on the floor.

-Removing the tool from the floor and storing it prevents tools from bumping into each other or being damaged by other tools or yourself.
+Removing the tool from the floor and storing it prevents them from bumping into each other or being damaged by other tools or yourself.

 There are different options when you want to store tools depending on the type of tool.
 Do you remember the division into 3 groups: hand, power, and air tools?